cavo789/blog/blog/XXX/vscode-php-refactoring/index.md

 So, we need to rename our functions.

-By opening our `Product.php` file, we can do it manually but ... don't do this because you'll need to update manually every single files using your `Product` class and if you forgot just one use, your code will be broken.
+By opening our `Product.php` file, we can do it manually but ... don't do this because you'll need to update every single file manually using your `Product` class and if you forgot just one use, your code will be broken.

 The rename feature serves this objective.
 You just need to select a property like `productPrice` as illustrated in the animation, press <kbd>F2</kbd> and rename it.